The information below should answer most of your questions. Please read before contacting us.

 How many applications does The Olive Tree Foundation accept?
 The increased number of applications we receive each year continually exceeds expectations.
 To ensure our small staff can effectively and fairly review the requests, we decreased the number we accept to 55.
 In 2022, we reached that number in four days.
 This year, we maxed out in 14 hours.

 What percentage of applicants receive grants?
 OTF awards grants to 10 to 20 percent of applicants.

 When should I apply for a grant?
-Keep in mind that The Olive Tree Foundations makes grants in the fourth quarter (the end) of each calendar year.
+The Olive Tree Foundation distributes gifts in the fourth quarter (October to December) of each application year.
 Apply accordingly.

 Does it matter what geographic areas within the U.S. my organization serves?
 We make grants to nonprofits throughout the country.
 However, individual grant committee members may have an affinity to a particular community.

 May I apply if my organization is operating at a deficit?
-Yes, but keep in mind the grants are competitive and having a deficit could put your organization at a disadvantage.
-Your grant application should include the reason for the deficit, what you will do to rectify the deficit, and why the grant committee should consider your organization as sustainable.
+Yes, but keep in mind that grants are competitive and having a deficit could put your organization at a disadvantage.
+Your grant application should include the reason for the shortage, what you will do to rectify the deficiency, and why the grant committee should consider your organization sustainable.

-What are some other reasons an organization might be rejected for funding?
-Grant applications may be rejected if the application is incomplete, information is missing, information is unclear, projects don’t meet mission requirements, organizations are ineligible, or if competing applicant projects better fit our mission.
+What are some other reasons OTF might reject an organization?
+The committee may decline a grant application if the application is incomplete, information is unclear, projects don’t meet mission requirements, organizations are ineligible, or if competing applicant projects better fit our mission.

-How do I apply?
-Visit our How to Apply page, read the instructions carefully and then click the submit button to access to the online form.
+How do I apply for a grant?
+Visit our How to Apply page, read the instructions carefully, and then click the “Submit” button (when available) to access the online form.